-Bladder stones can range from one to two stones to hundreds.
-Some bladder stones are small and grit-like, whereas others are can grow to be larger than 2 inches in diameter.
+Bladder stones can range from one or two stones to hundreds.
+Some bladder stones are small and grit-like, whereas others can grow to be larger than 2 inches in diameter.
 Bladder stones are quite common in dogs and cats.
 Kidney stones, more common in humans, occur much less frequently in dogs and cats.
 Only 2% of stones found in the urinary tract of our pets are found in the kidney.

 Types of Bladder Stones

 Struvite bladder stones can occur with bladder infections.
 Certain bacteria will change the urine’s pH to grow and replicate better.
 This pH change causes the urine to be more alkaline, promoting struvite crystals to form.
 Struvite stones can also form without an infection, which is seen more commonly in cats than dogs.